DoctorMcKay/node-steam-user/README.md

 ### disconnected
 - `eresult` - A value from the `Steam.EResult` enum

 Emitted when we're disconnected from Steam for a non-fatal reason and `autoRelogin` is enabled. `SteamUser` will continually retry connection and will either emit `loggedOn` when logged back on, or `error` if a fatal logon error is experienced.

+Also emitted in response to a logOff() call.

 The `SteamUser` object's `steamID` property will still be defined when this is emitted.